romacas01/eagle-banking/README.md

 # Future improvements

+# Advanced Banking Features
+- [ ] Create a specific controller for the transaction (at the moment they are nested within the Account controller)

+- [ ] Add a new 'Transfer' type to the TransactionType enum.
+A Transfer should be considered a pair of Withdraw and Deposit types.
+Add a new 'transferId' field in the Transaction class, if a transaction is a transfer that field would be populated, otherwise it would be null.
+Also add new methods in the transaction service to handle transfers (Use @Transactional)

+- [ ] Add transaction limits.
+There’s a daily limit of £5,000 for withdraws and £10000 for deposits.
+If the new transaction would exceed the limit, it should be rejected.

+- [ ] Add a new field 'transactionState' to the Transaction class.
+That field will have the value 'normal' as default, and shouls be marked as 'suspicious' if the transaction limit rule is breached (see checkbox above)

+- [ ] If a customer has more than £20,000 total in deposits in the last 24 hours, automatically mark all deposits in that 24-hour window as SUSPICIOUS

+- [ ] Scheduled payments / recurring transactions.

+- [ ] Overdraft protection with configurable limits.

+- [ ] Account types (checking, savings, loan).

+- [ ] Interest calculation jobs (scheduled task).

 # Architecture & Design

 - [ ] Add DTOs and mappers (MapStruct) instead of exposing JPA entities directly in responses.